Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Introduction

-Overall, this study establishes a consistent electrostatic framework for thickness-dependent transport in HPGe, unifying the behavior of micrometer-scale samples with their bulk counterparts.
-These results provide quantitative guidance for optimizing high-resolution HPGe detectors and designing thin-body Ge-based electronic and quantum devices in which mobility engineering and electrostatic control must be carefully balanced.
+Overall, this study establishes a consistent electrostatic framework for interpreting thickness-dependent effective Hall transport in HPGe, providing quantitative guidance for optimizing high-resolution HPGe detectors and designing thin-body Ge-based electronic and quantum devices in which electrostatic control must be carefully balanced against transport performance.